svenvc/blog/2025-12-11-pharo-container-experiment.md

 First we run the `clean` command line handler with the `--production` option.
 This does a reasonable job of reducing memory by doing various cleanups.
 See `ImageCleaner cleanUpForProduction` for more details.
+Note that this process is quite slow, it takes several minutes.

 Next we run our `remove.st` script for custom removals, thus removing all test cases.
 Tests are not needed in production.